remarcmij/using-apis-qa-wk1/5-promises-microtasks/README.md

 # Promises, Event Loop and Microtasks

-> For fun: Listen to the [podcast version](https://soundcloud.com/jim-cramer-344248655/promises-event-loop-and-microtasks) of this README (generated with NotebookLM).
+> For fun: Listen to an [Audio Overview](https://soundcloud.com/jim-cramer-344248655/promises-event-loop-and-microtasks) of this README (generated with [NotebookLM](https://notebooklm.google/)).

 ## TL;DR